HewlettPackard/cloudformation-plus/README.md

 ### Making and updating Lambda functions

-CloudFormation can be used to make Lambda functions, but it does not help you stage your code in S3.
-Moreover, it is difficult to update Lambda functions with CloudFormation &mdash; changing the code in S3 will not actually change the code that your function runs.

-To solve this problem, use the following property in your <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html" target="_blank">`AWS::Lambda::Function`</a> resources:
+CloudFormation Plus can help you keep your Lambda functions up-to-date.
+Use the following property in your <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html" target="_blank">`AWS::Lambda::Function`</a> resources:

 ```
 Aruba::LambdaCode: